szapata-bio/TCR_repertoire_classification/README.md

 # TCR_repertoire_classification
-Repertoire-level CD4/CD8 classification using a frozen TCR foundation model

 Extending clonotype-level TCR classification to whole repertoires, using a frozen foundation model ([CD4_CD8_classification](https://github.com/ilyada/CD4_CD8_classification)) with no retraining.
-This repository reformulates the CD4/CD8 problem at the repertoire level: each repertoire — a donor's cloud of thousands of clonotypes — is summarized into a single fixed descriptor (mean + covariance of its L2-normalized clonotype embeddings, weighted by clonal abundance), then classified with a reference-set-size retrieval metric (`ref_size_sweep_auroc`).
+Each repertoire — a donor's cloud of thousands of clonotypes — is summarized into a single fixed descriptor (mean + covariance of its L2-normalized clonotype embeddings, weighted by clonal abundance), then analyzed with a reference-set-size retrieval metric (`ref_size_sweep_auroc`).

-The contribution here is the repertoire-level formulation, the full preprocessing pipeline from raw data, the evaluation against standard confounds, and a proof-of-concept CD4/CD8 deconvolution from synthetic bulk mixtures.
+The contribution here is the repertoire-level formulation, the full preprocessing pipelines from raw data, the evaluation against standard confounds, a proof-of-concept CD4/CD8 deconvolution, and a two-cohort α/β chain validation.
 Developed with assistance from Claude (Anthropic).

+## Three parts

+**1 · CD4/CD8 classification.** Can a whole repertoire be classified CD4 vs CD8?
+Yes — AUROC 0.93 (1 reference) → 0.99 (25), robust to depth, descriptor choice, a V-gene baseline, and cohort.

+**2 · CD4/CD8 deconvolution.** Is the descriptor compositional?
+Starting from FACS-sorted CD4/CD8 populations mixed in silico at known fractions, the CD4/CD8 fraction is recoverable cross-patient (~0.13 MAE) — a proof of concept toward reading immune composition from bulk, with real unsorted validation as the next step.

+**3 · α/β chain validation (Rosati & Russell).** The same pipeline on a new label — chain (alpha vs beta) — across two independent bulk cohorts.
+Chain separates perfectly (AUROC 1.000) as a **sanity check** confirming the pipeline is robust to data format (MiXCR vs TCRdist) and to the absence of abundance.
+Donor and disease-group labels give no signal, as expected for bulk (reported for completeness).

 ## Key results